 Calculating the true cost of software development means looking beyond the initial coding invoice or developer salaries.
 It encompasses a lifecycle of planning, design, development, rigorous QA, and ongoing maintenance.

-Saving on critical aspects like quality assurance may save a bit immediately, but it inevitably leads to far greater expenses later – whether through fixing avoidable bugs, losing customers, or rebuilding flawed systems.
+Saving on critical aspects like quality assurance may yield immediate benefits, but it inevitably leads to far greater expenses later, whether through fixing avoidable bugs, losing customers, or rebuilding flawed systems.
 On the other hand, investing in good practices (thorough requirements, strong design, continuous testing, and performance/security checks) acts like a cost-saving mechanism over the project’s life.
 It’s all about finding defects and making adjustments at the cheapest point in time.

 Software needs to be reliable, secure, and user-friendly – and achieving that requires discipline and often partnership.
 Incorporating QA and testing early, and possibly engaging QA outsourcing or expert services when needed, ensures you’re not flying blind toward hidden costs.
 The old saying “measure twice, cut once” holds very true: plan, review, and test your software twice (or more!), so you only have to pay for development once.